awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 | /logout  | /index.html  | 200 |
 | /<*>  | /index.html  | 404 |

 __Note:__ The `...api-gateway-url...` needs to be replaced by the entry point url of the API Gateway associated with your broker.
-You can find the value by going to the Amazon API Gateway service or by looking at the AWS CloudFormation service and reading at the outbput of the template `amplify-amplify-identity-broker-<env>-xxxxxx-apiamplifyIdentityBrokerApi-XXXXXXXXXXX`
+You can find the value by going to the Amazon API Gateway service or by looking at the AWS CloudFormation service and reading at the output parameter `RootUrl` of the template `amplify-amplify-identity-broker-<env>-xxxxxx-apiamplifyIdentityBrokerApi-XXXXXXXXXXX`.

 > __IMPORTANT__ The order of the redirect rules is important!